sidhantarora/SE-HW/README.md

 # How to run the tests?

-in the src folder, run python3 tests.py
+in the root folder, run python3 -m test.test_csv